metabase/metabase/docs/permissions/collections.md

 ## Collection permission levels

+### Curate access

-- **Curate access**: the user can edit, move, archive, and pin items saved in this collection, and can save or move new items into it.
-They can also create new sub-collections within this collection.
-In order to archive a sub-collection within this collection, they'll need to have Curate access for it and any and all collections within it.
+The group can edit, move, archive, and pin items saved in this collection, and can save or move new items into it.
+The group can also create new sub-collections within this collection.

+### View access

-- **View access**: people in the group can see all the questions, dashboards, and models in the collection.
-If a person lacks permission to view some or all of the questions included in a given dashboard, then those questions will be invisible to them; but any questions that are saved in this collection _will_ be visible to them, _even if the person lacks access to the underlying data used in the question._
+The group can see all the questions, dashboards, and models in the collection.
+If a dashboard in this collection includes questions saved to other collections, the group will need view or curate access to that collection in order to view the question.

+### No access

-- **No access**: the people in the group won't see this collection listed, and they'll lack access to any of the items saved within it.
+The group won't see this collection listed, and they'll lack access to any of the items saved within it.

+## Collection vs data permissions

+Collection permissions only apply to viewing and curating existing questions, models, and dashboards.
+Changing the query on an existing question, or to creating a new question, requires that the group have [data permissions](./data.md) for the underlying data.

-### Setting permissions for collections
+## Setting permissions for collections

 You can set permissions on collections by clicking on the lock icon in the top-right of the screen while viewing the collection and clicking on **Edit permissions**.
 Only Administrators can edit collection permissions.
 Each [user group](./introduction.md) can have either View, Curate, or No access to a collection: